kgleba/letovo_quotes/README.md

 4. `/get` – get all quotes in the queue
 5. `/not_voted` – get links to all quotes in pending, for which you haven't voted yet
 #### For admins:
-1. `/push` – add a quote to the publish queue
+1. `/push` – add a quote to the queue
 2. `/edit` – edit a quote with a given id
 3. `/delete` – delete a quote with a given id from the queue
 4. `/swap` – swap two quotes in the queue